zorglub42/OSA/README.md

 # OSA
 Open Services Access: Apaches RP management tool

-OSA is a tool to manage in click-and-paly mode an Apache reverse proxy It's based on apache 2 web server.
+OSA is a tool to manage in click-and-play mode an Apache reverse proxy It's based on apache 2 web server.

 In addition, it offers some extra functionalities like dual mode authentication (HTTP basic or cookie) for a same resource set or quota management.